-Do LLMs learn world models? (大语言模型学到了世界模型吗?)
+Do LLMs learn world models?

 Image credit: Microsoft Bing